Sudha247/code-samples/lwt-server/README.md

 ## Fib server

-Returns fibonacci number of input
+Returns fibonacci number of input.
+This has both a sequential version which is `fib.ml` and a parallel version `fibp.ml`.
+Client program with adjustable number of requests and clients is `client.ml`.